LLNL/axom/src/components/sidre/docs/sphinx/datastore.rst

  * Retrieve Attribute with given name or id
  * Iterate over set of Attributes in DataStore

-.. note:: Each Attribute has a unique name and integer identifier.
-Either can
-          be used to retrieve it from the DataStore.

 Please see :ref:`attribute-label` for more information about using Attribute objects.